Housing for Health – the guide

 B4.1 Quality of drinking water

-People living in communities in rural and remote areas do not have access to drinking water.
+People living in communities in rural and remote areas often do not have access to reliable and adequate sources of drinking water.
 In extreme circumstances, the water will not be safe to drink because it contains micro-biological contaminants that can cause acute gastric disease and other illnesses.
 When the water is safe to drink, it is called ‘potable’ water, but it still may taste ‘bad’.
 Poor tasting water can have an impact on health, nutrition and household costs because:

 In communities where the water quality is poor, consider ways to provide a small volume of quality drinking water to at least one tap in the kitchen, such as installing household filters or providing a small rainwater tank connected to the kitchen.
 A micro-reverse osmosis unit, which converts a small quantity of poor quality water into potable water, may be an option.